cromination/taddimus/web/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.7 =
+* security: improve validation (import) and sanitization (output) of critical CSS rules, to fix a medium severity Admin+ Stored Cross-Site Scripting vulnerability as reported by WP Scan Security.

 = 3.1.6 =
 * CSS: removing trailing slashes in <link tags for more W3 HTML validation love